 Windows Installation Instructions

-Although a Windows toolchain is available, its not officially supported and we discourage its use.
-It is unbearably slow during Firmware compilation and does not support new boards like Snapdragon Flight.
-It also cannot run the standard robotics software packages many developers use to prototype computer vision and navigation.
-Before starting to develop on Windows, consider installing a dual-boot environment with Ubuntu.
+The Windows toolchains are not officially supported (and we discourage their use).
+Depending on the option you choose they might be slow and not support all targets.
+Some options also cannot run the standard robotics software packages many developers use to prototype computer vision and navigation.